 - If the party is at their house, your patients can involve guests and assign tasks.
 Children, and even teens, are usually very willing to help – and be shown appreciation for doing so.
 It will enrich their lives to learn a little bit about your patient's physical limitations and it will make them feel proud to know they’ve helped out.

 Forgive and Live

 - Live in the moment.
-Don’t spend your energy worrying about tomorrow.
+Don’t spend energy worrying about tomorrow.
 All of us are promised only today, nothing more.

-With a little planning – and some clever thinking – your patients with COPD and other chronic lung diseases can get out, participate in holiday events and enjoy the season with family and friends.
+With a little planning – and some clever thinking – your patients with COPD and other chronic lung diseases can get out, participate in holiday events and enjoy each season with family and friends.

 Our friends with chronic lung disease have a way of improvising and being very clever, and there is a lot of wisdom out there.
 The COPD Foundation’s online community, COPD 360social, is a great place to ask questions and share ideas!
 Enjoy the holidays!

 This page was reviewed on March 3, 2020 by the COPD Foundation Content Review and Evaluation Committee